 Shayla Mutz's header sends Illini to 2-0-1

-Jeff Freeman, enters his second season at the University of Illinois as the Interim Head Coach while Janet Rayfield is away with US Soccer's U-20 National Team at the World Cup.
-Jeff brings a wealth of soccer experience to Champaign, Ill., after serving as a member of the University of Miami (Fla.) women's soccer staff for the previous seven years, including three as the associate head coach.
+Jeff Freeman enters his third season at the University of Illinois as Assistant Coach.
+Last season, Freeman served as the Interim Head Coach for the non-conference portion of the schedule while Janet Rayfield was away with US Soccer's U-20 National Team at the World Cup.
+Jeff brought a wealth of experience and tactical expertise to Champaign, Ill., after serving as a member of the University of Miami (Fla.) women's soccer staff for the previous seven years, including three as the associate head coach.

-In 2011 as an assistant on the Illini staff, Freeman was integral in the process of implementing the formation changes that led the Orange and Blue to a 17-5-2 overall record, the most wins in a single season in school history and a Big Ten Tournament Title victory over No. 11-nationally ranked Penn State.
+In 2011, Freeman was integral in the process of implementing the formation changes that led the Orange and Blue to a 17-5-2 overall record, the most wins in a single season in school history and a Big Ten Tournament Title victory over No. 11-nationally ranked Penn State.
 Freeman worked with both the offensive and defensive units throughout the season, also serving as a key contributor to the Illini's recruiting efforts while performing additional administrative and travel-related duties.

 Previously, Freeman was a member of the Hurricanes staff, as he played a prominent role in Miami earning conference and national recognition with top-25 rankings and back-to-back appearances in the 2007-08 NCAA Tournaments as he assisted in all aspects of recruiting and team administration.
 As the recruiting coordinator, Freeman was responsible for the Hurricanes' 2007 top-25 recruiting class, which included ACC Freshman of the Year Brittney Steinbruch, and fellow U20 National Team member Brittney Macdonald.